Electron transport chain

-An electron transport chain (ETC) is a series of protein complexes and other molecules that transfer electrons from electron donors to electron acceptors via redox reactions (both reduction and oxidation occurring simultaneously) and couples this electron transfer with the transfer of protons (H+ ions) across a membrane.
-The electrons that transferred from NADH and FADH2 to the ETC involves 4 multi-subunit large enzymes complexes and 2 mobile electron carriers.
-Many of the enzymes in the electron transport chain are membrane-bound.
+An electron transport chain (ETC) is a series of protein complexes and other molecules which transfer electrons from electron donors to electron acceptors via redox reactions (both reduction and oxidation occurring simultaneously) and couples this electron transfer with the transfer of protons (H+ ions) across a membrane.
+Many of the enzymes in the electron transport chain are embedded within the membrane.

 The flow of electrons through the electron transport chain is an exergonic process.
 The energy from the redox reactions creates an electrochemical proton gradient that drives the synthesis of adenosine triphosphate (ATP).
 In aerobic respiration, the flow of electrons terminates with molecular oxygen as the final electron acceptor.
 In anaerobic respiration, other electron acceptors are used, such as sulfate.

 In an electron transport chain, the redox reactions are driven by the difference in the Gibbs free energy of reactants and products.
 The free energy released when a higher-energy electron donor and acceptor convert to lower-energy products, while electrons are transferred from a lower to a higher redox potential, is used by the complexes in the electron transport chain to create an electrochemical gradient of ions.
-It is this electrochemical gradient that drives the synthesis of ATP via coupling with oxidative phosphorylation with ATP synthase.
+It is this electrochemical gradient that drives the synthesis of ATP via coupling with oxidative phosphorylation through ATP synthase.